 Five months ago, Vritra — ill and desperate — crashed headlong into the loadbearing wall that Stornheist shares with the North Gate and ever since our surrounding lands grow nothing, bear nothing, receive nothing, and hold no measure of moisture.
 The crash came willfully — she claimed at first, though she has since spoken little — in hopes to find a physical, metaphysical, or spiritual cure to her malady.
 Since her crash, no cure has emerged.

 Creative writer Lancelot Schaubert brings us this inventive mini-series as he weaves together a small newspaper in response to a collection of Scripture passages.
-As with most shared newspapers, some of the pages have been pulled out and are out of order, so you will have to piece them together as the project is released.

 This first offering focuses on the theme of "lost" as found in Luke 15:3-7.